Bedno/BikeBell/README.md

 All sounds from public domain sources then heavily processed, volume normalized and maximized, mixed to mono, bitrate and audio rate standardized for compactness.

-Current sounds: Ring_Ring, Ahooga, Beep, Boat, Bong, Boo, Caw, Charge, Cheers, Fail, Falling, Godzilla, Honk_Honk, Howl, James_Brown, Police, Rescue, Ring, Rooster, Shofar, Smash, Steam, Traffic, Train, Triangle, Whistle, Wrong, Xylophone, Trek-Phaser, Trek-Photon, Trek-Red_Alert, Trek-Scanning, Trek-Transporter, Trek-Warp.
+Current sounds: Ring, Ahooga, Beep, Boat, Bong, Boo, Caw, Charge, Cheers, Fail, Falling, Godzilla, Honk, Howl, James, Rooster, Shofar, Smash, Steam, Traffic, Train, Triangle, Whistle, Wrong, Xylophone, Trek-Phaser, Trek-Photon, Trek-Red_Alert.

-Consider adding speech features: Fortune selection which speaks one of the famed eightball answers.
-Dice selection which speaks a number one through six.
-Twister selection speaks one of the 16 moves.

 Install locally by placing all files in same directory and launching index.htm

 On PCs all sounds should pre-load.
 On mobile the browser blocks download until user interaction.
-But after the first play of any sound, future uses of it should be instantaneous.
+But after the first play of any sound, future uses of it should be faster.